Hasan-Saju/SQL/README.md

 # SQL
-This repository contains the necessary SQL libraries for my academic purpose and solutions of  some SQL problems.
+This repository contains the necessary SQL libraries for academic purpose and solutions of some SQL problems.